vmware-tanzu/k-bench/README.md

 performance by independently scaling up and scaling out infrastructure resource usage in terms of compute, memory, I/O and network.
 The framework comes with blueprints for running these benchmarks in various ways at scale to evaluate specific aspects of a K8s infrastructure.
-For E.g., one can use the integrated dp_netperf_internode test to automatically place two pods on two different K8s nodes to measure inter-pod network latency and bandwidth.
+For E.g., one can use the integrated dp_network_internode test to automatically place two pods on two different K8s nodes to measure inter-pod network latency and bandwidth.
 * It supports docker compose files and convert them into Kubernetes spec files.
 * It is integrated with [Prometheus](https://github.com/coreos/kube-prometheus), which can be